Vyang-Kath

-Void Gallery is delighted to welcome MFA student Krunal Gohil to present his exhibition, Vynag-Kath, in our education space between 21 March – 4 April.
-Krunal received the Void Gallery Fine Art Graduation Prize in 2022.
+Void Gallery is delighted to welcome MFA graduate Krunal Gohil to present his exhibition, Vyang-Kath, in our education space between 21 March – 4 April.
+Krunal received the Void Gallery Fine Art Graduate Prize in 2022.

 The collection of work is a response to his life experience, childhood, and the nature and domestic animals of Angadh, India, where he was born.
 His biggest interest and driving force has always been to be connected to nature.
 He sees animals as having personalities and personalities, as well as commonalities between them and people.
 This background served as the foundation for his body of work and captures the spirit of what he wishes to portray via his images.
 Animals, in his opinion, are “pure characters” with no overlapping complicated emotions; this purity is essential in producing characters with narratives.
 He finds inspiration in natural history and ancient mythology, believing that animals and their stories can elicit intense emotions.
 He applies both a metaphor and a psychological viewpoint to reinterpret natural processes, raises awareness about environmental issues, repairs damaged ecosystems, and demonstrates nature’s and wildlife’s strength and beauty.